New economy minerals

 - Silica (Lump silica, Silica Sand)

-New economy minerals, while found across Queensland, are mostly concentrated in the state's North West and North East mineral provinces.
-Some new economy minerals are found in association with other traditionally mined resources, sometimes called primary ores or base metals.
+New economy minerals, while found across Queensland, are mostly concentrated in the state's North West and North East mineral provinces – from Mount Isa in the west to Townsville in the east, a distance of nearly 1,000km.
+Some new economy minerals are found with other traditionally mined resources, such as cobalt with copper, while others occur as the primary commodity in a deposit.

 Stream 1: Refocusing and extending current efforts